 Phonics instruction is greatly enhanced when it provides ample opportunity for students to practice the sound/symbol relationships they have been taught.
 Practice with Raz-Plus resources includes reading word lists and phrases, as well as continuous text in books and stories.

 When using each set of resources for phonics instruction, you should first introduce and teach the sound and symbol relationship and then allow opportunities for practice with books, worksheets, flashcards, and for writing the symbol and using it in spelling.
 Use the Phonics Assessments to monitor students' progress in order to focus and differentiate your instruction for each student.

 Other Phonics Resources

 Use Alphabet Books, Sound/Symbol Books, and Read-Aloud Books combination to make vital connections between letters and sounds to support key phonics skills.
-In addition to Decodable Books & Phonics Lessons activities, Leveled Books from levels aa–P also contain a phonics activity in their guided reading lessons.
+In addition to Decodable Books & Phonics Lessons activities, Leveled Books from levels aa–P also contain a phonics activity in their lesson plan.
 Word Sorts focused on particular letters or sounds can also help students classify words according to the sound and symbol relationships taught.